 This documentation aims to provide comprehensive information on dotPeek features and usage scenarios.
-If you have not find the answer to your question about dotPeek here or if you have noticed an error, please use the comment field in the bottom of the related page.
+If you have not found the answer to your question about dotPeek here or if you have noticed an error, use the comment field at the bottom of the related page.

 Navigation and search